jahidhasan6676/Vocabulary-Learning-Application/README.md

 - **react-count-up**: Used the React Count Up package to User Count, Lesson Count vocabulary count, Tutorial Count.
 - **react-rating**: Used to display learner ratings in the review section.
 -**firebase-package**: Login and Register authentication for used firebase.
+-**Animation.css package**: Used to Home page refresh new word information show display.